julianjensen/config-override/README.md

 Configuration File System
 =========================

+Not ready for primetime yet.
+No unit tests.
+Inspired by `rc` and `acm`, both great but I needed some of both.

 For the following examples, I'm assuming we're calling the program `RESTAPI`.

 To set a configuration value using an environment variable: